mkumar73/beckernick.github.io/_posts/2016-10-25-mapreduce-python-hive.markdown

     OK
     people_wiki_sample

-## Load the Data into the Hive Table
+## Loading the Data into the Hive Table
 With the table created, I can just load the data into it.